Sincere Williams, 18, Charged With Stabbing Employee At Wicker Park Walgreens To Death

 “In this case, whatever set him off – whether it was the slight pushback or whatever it was – it just immediately turned from a robbery that quickly to a brutal killing,” Winstrom said.

 Williams discarded the knife and his clothing in a nearby yard, and detectives found it all, Winstrom said.
-Area Five detectives reviewed private and city surveillance cameras and were able to trace Williams all the way back to the apartment complex in the 1400 block of North Sedgwick Street where he lives, Winstrom said.
+Area Five detectives reviewed private and city surveillance cameras and were able to trace Williams all the way back to the apartment complex in the 1400 block of North Sedgwick Street in the Marshall Field Garden Apartments, where he lives, Winstrom said.

 Detectives canvassed the complex and identified Williams, and arrested him at his apartment with the help of Near North District police personnel, Winstrom said.

+Watkins said he saw the CPD looking for evidence in the trash Sunday night.
+He also said he has interacted with the now-murder suspect before.

+“Quiet, kept to himself, because he didn’t interact with the guys his age in the neighborhood,” Watkins said.

-Williams was treated for an injury to his hand at Northwestern Memorial Hospital after the attack, but before he was arrested, Winstrom said.
+Williams had been treated for an injury to his hand at Northwestern Memorial Hospital after the attack, but before he was arrested, Winstrom said.
 He could not say whether anyone found that suspicious at the time.

 Winstrom is also believed to be behind two other robberies – one of them at the same Walgreens and the other at another nearby.